QTabGAN: A Hybrid Quantum-Classical GAN for Tabular Data Synthesis

 \subsection{Result Analysis}

-Figure~\ref{fig:all_subfigures} and Figure~\ref{fig:all_subfigures.} show the results for the classification and the regression datasets, respectively.
+Next, we discuss the results obtained from our experiments on both classification and regression datasets.
 For both classification and regression datasets, we compare QTabGAN against eight state-of-the-art generative adversarial network (GAN) models, namely, CTAB-GAN+, CTAB-GAN, IT-GAN, TVAE, CTGAN, TableGAN, MedGAN, and CW-GAN, to evaluate their relative performance across multiple metrics.
 Among these baselines, CTAB-GAN+ \cite{zhao2024ctab} is used as the main state-of-the-art baseline for comparison.
 We also compare QTabGAN against the TabularQGAN \cite{bhardwaj2025tabularqgan} model, which, to our knowledge, is the only other published work on tabular data generation using quantum GANs.
-For the comparison of ML utility metrics, QTabGAN is evaluated using the full set of features available in each dataset, whereas TabularQGAN is evaluated using a reduced subset of three to four features, as the TabularQGAN architecture does not scale to higher-dimensional feature spaces.
-In contrast, for the statistical similarity evaluation, both QTabGAN and TabularQGAN are assessed using the same subset of features to ensure a fair and consistent comparison, since these metrics are inherently feature-dependent whereas ML utility metrics does not depend upon number of features.
 For both classification and regression datasets, the results for each metric are obtained by averaging the corresponding metric values across all datasets.
+The experimental results are illustrated in Figure~\ref{fig:all_subfigures} and Figure~\ref{fig:all_subfigures.} for the classification and the regression datasets, respectively.
 We first discuss the results on ML utility, followed by an analysis of statistical similarity.